Skip to content

 How to manage Activation Lock via SimpleMDM

 There are a few ways to manage Activation Lock with SimpleMDM.
 But first, make sure your devices are supervised or auto-enrolled.
 In Mac management, your efforts to control system restrictions will go much smoother if you deal only with supervised/auto-enrolled devices.
-If this doesn't reflect your inventory currently, you should aim to achieve a supervised configuration as you build up your MDM architecture.
+If this doesn't reflect your current inventory, you should aim to achieve a supervised configuration as you build up your MDM architecture.

 Here are the commands and keys that I go over in this blog that you'll want to write down: